Facts about tax time procrastination

 Here’s a secret, you can beat it!

-From the very start, establishing a system for organizing receipts, expense logging, invoices, and other important records should be every small business owners’ priority.
-You see, it is impossible for a company to flourish if it can’t pay people and taxes on time, deliver orders, make deposits and send receipts for invoices and purchases.
+From the very start, establishing a system for organizing receipts, expense tracking, invoicing and other important records should be every small business owners’ priority.
+It’s impossible for a company to flourish if it can’t pay people and taxes on time, deliver orders, make deposits and send receipts for invoices and purchases.
 It should be common knowledge that bookkeeping is the backbone of any business.

 Understanding the terms used in tax forms